Kenes Rakishev: Mining investments

-Oxus Capital, Central Asia's first SPAC, listed in Nasdaq

-In 2021, Rakishev became the lead investor in Nasdaq-listed Oxus Acquisition Corp., the first Central Asian SPAC.
+Oxus Capital

-The company raised $172.5 million in 2021 through its IPO and successfully merged in February 2024 with Borealis Foods Inc. via a Business Combination Agreement, and got listed February 2024 at 9.8 USD a share.
-Borealis Foods produces plant-based, ready-to-eat meals sold in the U.S. and Canada.
-Celebrity Chef Gordon Ramsay is one of the shareholders in the company.
+Rakishev founded Nasdaq-listed Oxus Acquisition Corp., a SPAC, which raised $172.5 million in 2021 through its IPO.
+Oxus merged in February 2024 with Borealis Foods Inc. via a business combination agreement.
+Borealis Foods produces instant ramen noodle meals sold in the U.S. and Canada.

-Venture Capital
+Venture capital

-Rakishev has been an active Venture Capital investor for almost two decades.
-He was named by the global edition of Forbes Magazine, in 2014, as a “startup nation-mover-shaker you need to know”.

-He was Chairman of the Board of Net Element, a Nasdaq-listed company investing in tech ventures.
+Rakishev was chairman of the board of Net Element, a Nasdaq-listed company investing in tech ventures.
+Net Element started at a $300 million valuation and was valued at $40 million by 2018.
 In 2021, Net Element merged with Mullen Automotive, an American automotive and electric vehicle manufacturer headquartered in Brea, California.

-He was also a member of the board of Fastlane Ventures and one of the main investors behind Singulariteam, a VC fund that invested in 12 companies operating in space technologies, Internet and mobile technologies.
-Rakishev invested $20 million in a social media platform for sharing photos and videos called Mobli.
+He was also a member of the board of Fastlane Ventures.
+He was one of the main investors behind Singulariteam, a VC fund co-founded with Moshe Hogeg that invested in a number of companies operating in Internet and mobile technologies.
+Rakishev invested $20 million in a social media platform for sharing photos and videos called Mobli, which shut down in 2016.
+In 2013 or 2014 he co-founded a company, Sirin Labs, to make secure luxury smartphones, which cost at least US $14,000 each.
+In 2017 it announced plans for a smartphone that would involve blockchain technology.

 In 2015, Rakishev bought Sedmoi Kanal (Channel Seven), a Kazakhstan national TV channel.

-In February 2024, Mr. Rakishev announced the creation of a new venture capital firm, bYb Capital, aimed at boosting technology startups in Kazakhstan towards the rest of the world.
-The company has offices in Almaty and an office in Palo Alto, California.
+In February 2024, Rakishev announced the creation of a new venture capital firm, bYb Capital, aimed at boosting technology startups in Kazakhstan towards the rest of the world.

-The fund translated Alex Dang and Ilya Strebulaev book “The Venture Mindset” into Kazakh.

-Sports Interests
+Personal life

+He is married to Aselle Tasmagambetova, daughter of Imangali Tasmagambetov.

+In 2014, he paid $142,300 to buy a car that was either for Hunter Biden or a company associated with him.
+In 2015, he went with Kazakhstan's prime minister, Karim Massimov, to a group dinner with Hunter Biden and Joe Biden, who was vice president of the United States at the time.
+In 2023–2024, the United States House Oversight Committee investigation into the Biden family included questions about these activities.

-In 2009, Rakishev headed the Almaty city branch of Kazakhstan Boxing Federation and in 2010 was elected as its vice-president.
-In 2011, Rakishev was elected as vice-president of the (ASBC) Asian Boxing Confederation.
+Rakishev was vice-president of the Asian Boxing Confederation.
 From 2012 to 2016, he was the President of the Kazakhstan Judo Federation.
 From 2019 to 2024, he was the president of the Kazakhstan Boxing Federation.

-He has acted as a member of the Board of Trustees of the Kazakhstan Chess Federation, as well as former Vice President of the National Sports Association of Kazakhstan.